Arizona Bicycle Accident Law

 Free attorney consultations - get questions answered about your bicycle injury

 In Arizona, bicycle law is determined by city governments.
-Your case will depend on how the accident happened, the severity of your injuries, and the laws of the city where the accident occurred.
+Your case depends on how the accident happened, the severity of your injuries, and laws where the accident occurred.

 Who is financially responsible for bicycle accidents?

 Arizona allows for shared liability in accident cases.
 This is called comparative negligence.
-This mean an accident can be partially both parties’ fault, depending on the situation.
-Even if the accident was partly your fault, if someone hit you with their vehicle their auto insurance may help compensate you for your injuries.
-If you have your own auto insurance, it may also offer you additional coverage depending on the policy.
+This means an accident can be partially both parties’ fault, depending on the situation.
+Even if the accident was in part your fault, if someone hit you with their vehicle their auto insurance may help compensate you for your injuries.
+If you have your own auto insurance, it may offer you additional coverage depending on the policy.

-I got a ticket, is it all my fault?
+I got a ticket.
+Is it my fault?

 How do I pay for treatment and recover damages?

 This question depends on your case.
 Who was at fault for the accident?
-Is there insurance coverage?
-Your options include using your health insurance, upfront cash payments, or treating with providers on a lien.
-The different choices each have advantages and disadvantages.
+What insurance coverage is there?
+Options include using your health insurance, up-front cash payments, or treating with providers on a lien.
+Each choice has advantages and disadvantages.

 In July I was hit by a car while bicycle commuting to work.
 I had a lot of questions about whose fault it was considering I was on the wrong side of the road and they had run a stop sign.
 Kel took his time to explain to me the differences in laws between cities and my rights.
 He helped me come to the conclusion that my best bet going forward was not to use an attorney.
 I appreciate his honesty and help finding the solution that made the most sense for my situation. -Ian